Updated July 6, 2026

 Commercial Crime Insurance Requirements in Florida

-- Florida businesses are regulated by the Florida Office of Insurance Regulation, but the provided data does not show a universal state mandate for commercial crime coverage.
+- Florida businesses are regulated by the Florida Office of Insurance Regulation, but there is no universal state mandate for commercial crime coverage.

 - Coverage requirements may vary by industry and business size in Florida, so a retail shop, healthcare practice, and construction firm may need different limits and endorsements.